Chaos in the Quantum Field Theory $S$-matrix: Chaos in the quantum field theory -matrix

 \subsubsection{Chaos in the black hole $S$-matrix}

 There is one case in which chaos in a field theory $S$-matrix has in a sense already been seen, in the context of a black hole, as discussed in \cite{Polchinski}, building on earlier work \cite{Dray:1984ha, tHooft:1990fkf, Shenker:2013pqa, Kitaev}.
 By appropriately sending in a large number of particles, we can form a black hole as an intermediate state, which decays into Hawking quanta at late times.
 The question is what impact a change in one of the $in$ particles has on the $S$-matrix.
 The setup, shown in Fig.~\ref{BH}, is the following: we add an additional particle to the $in$ state, so that the $in$ state has $N{+}1$ particles, where the additional particle interacts with the others much later, at a time at which they have already formed a black hole that is decaying into Hawking radiation.
 The effect of the additional particle is to shift the black hole horizon slightly outward.
 The subsequent outgoing Hawking quanta find themselves slightly closer to the horizon, which in turn causes them to take longer to escape.
 More precisely, in Schwarzschild coordinates, and for a horizon of radius $r_s$, a Hawking quanta that is at radius $r_s+\delta$ takes a Schwarzschild time $t\sim \frac{\beta}{2\pi} \log \frac{r_s}{\delta}$ to escape.
-Decreasing $\delta\rightarrow \delta - \Delta r_s$ increases the escape time by an amount $\Delta t \sim \Delta r_s\, e^{2 \pi t/\beta}$, where $\beta$ is the inverse temperature of the black hole, which is proportional to its mass, which we can take to be the center of mass energy of the $in$ state.~\footnote{This is only valid for Hawking radiation emitted less than a scrambling time after the additional particle falls in; beyond this time the semiclassical approximation is no longer valid and the effect on the $S$-matrix is unknown. } This is chaos: slightly increasing the energy of the $in$ state causes an exponentially large change in the $out$ state.
+Decreasing $\delta\rightarrow \delta - \Delta r_s$ increases the escape time by an amount $\Delta t \sim \Delta r_s\, e^{2 \pi t/\beta}$, where $\beta$ is the inverse temperature of the black hole, which is proportional to its mass, which we can take to be the center of mass energy of the $in$ state \cite{Note2}.
+This is chaos: slightly increasing the energy of the $in$ state causes an exponentially large change in the $out$ state. \\[5pt]

+The Horowitz-Polchinski correspondence principle \cite{HorowitzPolchinski} relates black holes and strings, suggesting one may be able to observe chaos in scattering involving highly excited strings.
+This is indeed the case and will be discussed for bosonic string theory in \cite{GRhigh}.
+An excited string is characterized by the occupation numbers of the different modes, and can be formed by repeatedly scattering photons off of an initial unexcited string (a tachyon), with the occupation numbers determining the momenta of the photons.
+Consequently, scattering of highly excited strings is an example of an $S$-matrix with a large number of particles, and the observed erratic behavior of the $S$-matrix in \cite{GRhigh} is an illustration of the chaos effect proposed here.